PurpleLobster31/PurpleLobster31/README.md

 - Currently working on a workout tracker, in order to learn new Python frameworks! 🐍
 - My area of interest is, mainly, **Data Science**! ⚛️
-- Computer Engineer student! 🖥️
+- Computer Science student! 🖥️

 ## Github Stats! 🐈‍⬛